ES students who studied abroad are invited to a welcome-back picnic at the start of each school year to share their experiences.

 Process for studying in an off-campus program

-Students studying abroad or in an off-campus domestic program work through Skidmore’s OCSE (Off-Campus Study and Exchange) office.
+Students studying abroad or in an off-campus domestic program work through Skidmore’s Office of Off-Campus Study and Exchanges.
 They also work with their academic advisor to choose a program and courses that

 will enhance their education and interests.